balaji-githubstore/technical_assessment/Senior Test Automation Engineer.md

 ### GET /pet/findByStatus

-(query) Status values that need to be considered for filter Available values : available, pending, sold
+(query) Status values that need to be considered for the filter Available values: available, pending, sold

 Expected:
-- List of pet based on status in the format bellow.
+- List of pets based on status in the below format.
 - HTTP 200 OK
 ```
 [